 Dr. Barbara Ross-Lee was born in 1942.
-She has come from an unfortunate past that is hard to imagine.
+She came from an unfortunate past that is hard to imagine.
 She is the oldest of six children from a poor inner city Detroit project.
-She became a surrogate mother at age 10 when her mother was hospitalized for two years with tuberculosis.
-At the age of 16 Dr. Barbara Ross-Lee nearly bled to death from a tonsillectomy.
+She became a surrogate mother to her siblings at age 10, when her mother was hospitalized for two years with tuberculosis.
+At the age of 16, Dr. Ross-Lee nearly bled to death from a tonsillectomy.
 Her mother died from breast cancer, diagnosed too late.
 She lost her firstborn child to cardiac complications from German measles.
-Dr. Barbara Ross-Lee went on to lose two subsequent pregnancies due to blood poisoning.
+Dr. Ross-Lee went on to lose two subsequent pregnancies due to blood poisoning.
 Her youngest child was born prematurely at 5½ months, surviving, weighing just 2 pounds.

-As a child, Dr. Barbara Ross-Lee and her siblings sang in a church choir.
+As children, Dr. Ross-Lee and her siblings sang in a church choir.
 Her sister, Diana Ross, left the projects as the celebrity lead singer of the Supremes.
-Dr. Barbara Ross-Lee earned a degree in science and chemistry in 1969.
+Dr. Ross-Lee earned a degree in science and chemistry in 1969.
 She went on to join the National Teaching Corps.
 This is a program in which she could study for free, while she taught in the Detroit public school system.
 In 1969, Michigan State University opened a College of Osteopathic Medicine.
-Osteopathic Medicine is a branch of medicine which views the human body holistically; it emphasizes the prevention and treatment of illness and injury through the use of manual and physical therapies along with traditional practices such as drugs and surgery.
-As a single mother, Dr. Barbara Ross-Lee needed help with childcare, so she sold her house and moved back in with her mother.
-In 1973 Dr. Barbara Ross-Lee graduated from Michigan State University College of Osteopathic Medicine.
+Osteopathic Medicine is a branch of medicine which views the human body holistically.
+It emphasizes the prevention and treatment of illness and injury through the use of manual and physical therapies along with traditional practices such as drugs and surgery.
+As a single mother, Dr. Ross-Lee needed help with childcare, so she sold her house and moved back in with her mother.
+In 1973, Dr. Ross-Lee graduated from Michigan State University College of Osteopathic Medicine.
 For the next 10 years, she ran a hectic family business in inner city Detroit.

-In 2001 Dr. Barbara Ross-Lee became the vice president for Health Sciences and Medical Affairs at the New York College of Technology.
-In 2002 she became the dean of New York Institute of Osteopathic Medicine.
-Currently, she remains one of seven women deans of medical schools in the United States, as well as the first African American to hold the title.
+In 2001, Dr. Ross-Lee became the vice president for Health Sciences and Medical Affairs at the New York College of Technology.
+In 2002, she became the dean of New York Institute of Osteopathic Medicine.
+Currently, she remains one of seven female deans of medical schools in the United States, as well as the first African American to hold the title.

 Using perseverance, Dr. Barbara Ross-Lee has set new boundaries for women, African-Americans, and people living tough lives.
-Dr. Barbara Ross-Lee will forever be a hero.
+She will forever be a hero.

 Page created on 4/3/2006 12:00:00 AM